chrisdavies/tiny-date-picker/readme.md

 ### Methods

-- open: opens the modal
+- open(): opens the modal
-- close: closes the modal
+- close(): closes the modal
-- openYears: shows the modal with the years menu showing
+- openYears(): shows the modal with the years menu showing
-- openMonths: shows the modal with the months menu showing
+- openMonths(): shows the modal with the months menu showing
-- setValue: sets the date as a string value
+- setValue(date): sets the date as a string value
+- addMonths(numMonths): Moves the calendar UI forward/backward by `numMonths`
+- addYears(numYears): Moves the calendar UI forward/backward by `numYears`
+- goToDate(date): Moves the calendar UI to the specified date

 ## Style